 You will also need a release, which is a device that attaches to your wrist to release the string when you shoot.
 It would be hard to hunt without a few arrows to shoot (stored in a durable quiver) and a case to transport it all.
 Good broadheads are essential, and the style will depend on what animal you hunt.

 - As Ryan stated, you need to get fitted at a local shop.
-If you don’t have a good local Mom & Pop, you may be able to save money buying online and picking up at your local Cabela’s, Gander Mountain, or Bass Pro.
+If you don’t have a good local Mom & Pop, you may be able to save money buying online and picking up at your local Cabela’s, Gander Outdoors or Bass Pro.